Protecting Your Brand and Customer Information with Ecommerce Security

 The Role of Third-Party Security Audits in Ecommerce

-Third-party security audits play a vital role in identifying vulnerabilities within your ecommerce website.
+Third-party security audits are vital in identifying vulnerabilities within your ecommerce website.
 Hiring a reputable third-party auditor can help you:

 • Identify and assess security weaknesses that internal teams might overlook.